mymam/mymam.github.com/_posts/2013-01-20-pagination-with-bootstrap-and-JSF2.md

 Overview
 --------

-This post shows how to use Twitter Bootstrap's [paginator](http://twitter.github.com/bootstrap/components.html#pagination) as a composite component in
+This post shows how to implement Twitter Bootstrap's [paginator](http://twitter.github.com/bootstrap/components.html#pagination) as a composite component in
 [JSF 2](http://docs.oracle.com/javaee/6/tutorial/doc/bnaph.html)-based applications.

 <img src="{{page.image}}"/>

-The composite component was implemented as part of MyMAM.
+The composite component was developed as part of MyMAM.
-Feel free to copy the files listed at the end of the post and use them in your own project.
+Feel free to copy the files listed at the end of this post and use them in your own project.

 Including the Paginator in an XHTML-Facelet